buppyio/bpy/doc/bpy.1.md

 ## get
 Download the contents of a bpy ref folder

-## history
+## hist
-Fetch hash history of a given ref
+Fetch or prune the history of a given ref

 ## ls
 Get a directory listing of the specified ref and folder